Health Newcomer: The Patient Advocate

 hiring an advocate.

-you money if medical claims are handled correctly.
+money if medical claims are handled correctly.

 Services for hire

-Advocates vary in the services they provide.
+Patient advocates vary in the services they provide.
 Here are some examples:

-organize medical records and help resolve insurance coverage disputes.
+advocates organize medical records and help resolve insurance coverage disputes.

 an advocate to answer questions.
 An advocate can also look into related clinical trials